-|4||A purchasing policy requires that all vehicles purchased by Wesleyan University must be low emissions vehicles (gas-electric hybrids, electric vehicles, or alternative fuel vehicles), unless it is absolutely necessary that a less fuel-efficient vehicle be purchased.|
+|3||Wesleyan began purchasing electric vehicles in 2007 and now runs a fleet of 10 electric and 6 hybrid vehicles.
+A purchasing policy requires that all Wesleyan vehicle purchases must be low emissions vehicles (gas-electric hybrids, electric vehicles, or alternative fuel vehicles), unless a viable alternative is not available.|

 |5||The Easy Street commuter van service is offered to Wesleyan faculty and staff in order to reduce the number of cars commuting to campus and their associated emissions.|

 |6||WesBikes has operated a bike rental program since 2010.|

 In 2009, Wesleyan established a partnership with ZipCar and now has three rental cars on campus.